fieldtrip/website/tutorial/intracranial/mouse_eeg.md

     atlas_realigned.unit        = mri_realigned.unit;
     atlas_realigned.coordsys    = mri_realigned.coordsys;

-We can visualise the atlas in the same way as the anatomical MRI.
+We can visualize the atlas in the same way as the anatomical MRI.

     cfg = [];
     ft_sourceplot(cfg, atlas);